-Pursuant to the Securities and Exchange Commission's rules and regulations, shareholders interested in submitting proposals for inclusion in our proxy materials and for presentation at our 2016 Annual Meeting of Shareholders may do so by following the procedures set forth in Rule 14a-8 under the Exchange Act.
+Pursuant to the Securities and Exchange Commission's rules and regulations, shareholders interested in submitting proposals for inclusion in our proxy materials and for presentation at our 2018 Annual Meeting of Shareholders may do so by following the procedures set forth in Rule 14a-8 under the Exchange Act.
 In general, shareholder proposals must be received by our Corporate Secretary at Mitcham Industries, Inc., P.O.
-Box 1175, Huntsville, Texas 77342-1175 no later than Monday, February 9, 2016 to be eligible for inclusion in our proxy materials.
+Box 1175, Huntsville, Texas 77342-1175 no later than Monday, February 19, 2018 to be eligible for inclusion in our proxy materials.

-In addition to the requirements of Rule 14a-8, and as more specifically provided for in Sections 13 and 14 of our Bylaws, in order for a nomination of persons for election to our Board or a proposal of business to be properly brought before the 2016 Annual Meeting of Shareholders, it must be either specified in the notice of the meeting given by our Corporate Secretary or otherwise brought before the meeting by or at the direction of our Board or by a shareholder entitled to vote and who complies with the notice procedures set forth in our Bylaws.
-A shareholder making a nomination for election to our Board or a proposal of business for the 2016 Annual Meeting of Shareholders must deliver proper notice to our Corporate Secretary not less than 70 days nor more than 100 days prior to the meeting.
-For additional information about shareholder nominations and proposals, see "Corporate Governance - Director Nomination Process."
+In addition to the requirements of Rule 14a-8, and as more specifically provided for in Sections 13 and 14 of our Bylaws, in order for a nomination of persons for election to our Board or a proposal of business to be properly brought before the 2018 Annual Meeting of Shareholders, it must be either specified in the notice of the meeting given by our Corporate Secretary or otherwise brought before the meeting by or at the direction of our Board or by a shareholder entitled to vote and who complies with the notice procedures set forth in our Bylaws.
+A shareholder making a nomination for election to our Board or a proposal of business for the 2018 Annual Meeting of Shareholders must deliver proper notice to our Corporate Secretary not less than 70 days nor more than 100 days prior to the meeting, provided, however, that in the event that less than 30 days' notice or prior public disclosure of the date of the meeting is given or made to the shareholders, notice by the shareholder to be timely must be received not later than the close of business on the 10th day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure was made.
+For additional information about shareholder nominations and proposals, see "Corporate Governance-Director Nomination Process."